> It's like the way they eat in Ngeraus,as soon as they begin to enjoy the food, it's gone.

 When something becomes popular, it becomes unavailable.

-> It's like the food of Beachedarsai: though small in quantity it never runs out
+> It's like Beachedarsai's food, though small in quantity, it never runs out.

 Something beneficial(money, food, etc) keeps coming in steadily(from unknown source).

 > An ukall tree won't become a titimel tree.

 i.e., a child will resemble its father; human nature will not change.
 The ukal, a lumber tree, resembles the titiml, a fruit bearing tree, at least to the extent that both are trees and become quite large.
 Both have assets but are quite different.
 The idiom is applied in the sense that a child resembles its father and will become what its father was.
 It may also be used to mean "human nature can't be changed."

 > The nose is right there, but it can't be licked

 The nose is very close to the mouth, but, no matter how reassuringly available, it cannot be licked by the tongue.
 The idiom cautions those who are careless with their possessions to be less assured about wealth.